anupamkandel8/netflix-clone/note.md

 <Loader> component is used to show loading state while fetching data from backend
 aria-hidden='true' is used to hide the element from screen readers

+npm run buite in forntend will build the frontend code and create a dist folder